Jemaroo/TTYDBattleUnitTool/README.md

 ## Updates

+UPDATED v2.1.0 (8/2/25): Added a popup on startup if a new update is available, modified some buttons on the GUI, added Action Command Difficulty to BattleWeaponm, exporting a file will now save a backup of the old file in the backups folder before saving a new file, and presets are here!
+Save files and structs as .bup files and load them in for quicker edits.

 UPDATED v2.0.2 (7/15/25): Added a few more weapons that were previously missing.

 UPDATED v2.0.1 (7/12/25): Fixed a bug where Single Target Flags in BattleWeapon weren't loading correctly.